djalbat/occam-custom-grammars/README.md

 ## Usage

+Custom grammars can be created by calling the `fromName(...)` method of the `CustomGrammar` class and then calling the requisite setters for other properties besides its name:

 ```
-import { CustomGrammar, CombinedCustomGrammar } from "occam-custom-grammars";
+import { CustomGrammar } from "occam-custom-grammars";

 const name = "User defined",
       customGrammar = CustomGrammar.fromName(name),